Last updated: July 2026

 - Income from assets of testamentary trusts existing at announcement.

-From 1 July 2027 to 30 June 2030, expanded rollover relief lets small businesses and others restructure out of discretionary trusts and into companies or fixed trusts without triggering CGT or other tax consequences.
-From 1 January 2027 the Australian Small Business and Family Enterprise Ombudsman will help small businesses understand their options.
+The Government has also proposed that, from 1 July 2027 to 30 June 2030, expanded rollover relief would let small businesses and others restructure out of discretionary trusts and into companies or fixed trusts without triggering CGT or other tax consequences, with the Australian Small Business and Family Enterprise Ombudsman helping small businesses understand their options from 1 January 2027.
+This relief is part of the same unlegislated trust-tax package described above, not a confirmed, separately-enacted measure.

-What it means for property held in a discretionary trust
+What it could mean for property held in a discretionary trust

-Net rental income held by a discretionary trust will be subject to the 30% minimum at the trust level from 1 July 2028.
-Note also that the negative gearing and CGT reforms (effective 1 July 2027) explicitly apply to capital gains realised by individuals, trusts and partnerships – so trust-held property is in scope of both reforms.
-Investors considering whether to hold residential property in a trust going forward should model both the rental cash flow position and the exit capital gain under the new regime.
+If the proposal becomes law as described, net rental income held by a discretionary trust would be subject to the 30% minimum at the trust level from 1 July 2028.
+Separately – and this part is already enacted – the negative gearing and CGT reforms (effective 1 July 2027) explicitly apply to capital gains realised by individuals, trusts and partnerships, so trust-held property is already in scope of those two reforms regardless of what happens with the proposed trust minimum tax.
+Investors considering whether to hold residential property in a trust going forward should model the confirmed negative gearing and CGT position now, and treat the trust minimum tax as a watch item rather than a certainty.

 Buying a home, or helping someone who is?